accelsao/blog-save-Next/source/_posts/Tips in Jupyter Notebook.md

 ﻿---
 title: Tips in Jupyter Notebook
 tags:
 - Jupyter Notebook
 categories:
-  - Syntax
+- Programming language
 date: 2018-07-04 15:55:16
 ---
 Some tips about Jupyter Notebook record in this page